 TIP: Keep in mind that when buying an investment property, you may not be able to include your future rental income from the property in your mortgage application.

 Your lender will verify your property’s occupancy during the underwriting process using the guidelines discussed above and their own discretion.
 Not sure how your property will be classified?
 Wondering how your budget might be affected by your occupancy type?
-Schedule a free consultation with one of our expert Loan Consultants.
+Schedule a free consultation with one of our expert Mortgage Experts.